 Just for the record though: it looks like rice and it has the consistency of rice, but it doesn’t taste like rice.
-It tastes like cauliflower
+It tastes like cauliflower.

 This recipe comes from The Whole 30: The 30-Day Guide to Total Health and Food Freedom by Melissa and Dallas Hartwig: Copyright © 2015 by Whole 9 Life, LLC.
-I have not participated in the 30 day program that they detail in this book- it’s a 30 day commitment to change your diet and your emotional approach to eating.
+I have not participated in the 30 day program that they detail in this book.
+It’s a 30 day commitment to change your diet and your emotional approach to eating.
 They’ve led hundred of thousands of people to effortless weight loss and better health with their program, and the detail it all in their book.
 There are more than 100 recipes using familiar ingredients.

 To “rice” the cauliflower, you can gently pulse cauliflower florets in a food processor.
 If you don’t own a food processor, it’s okay to grate the cauliflower with a cheese grater instead.
-Try it and let me know what you think!

-- 1 large head cauliflower, cut into florets
+- 1 large head of cauliflower, cut into florets

 - 1 tablespoon ghee or clarified butter (or regular butter)

-- 1/2 onion, finely chopped
+- ½ medium onion, finely chopped

-- 1 carrot, peeled and finely chopped
+- 1 medium carrot, peeled & finely chopped

-- 2 cloves garlic, minced
+- 2 medium garlic cloves, minced

-- 1/2 cup fat free chicken broth
+- ½ cup fat free chicken broth

-- 1 tablespoon minced cilantro
+- 1 tablespoon minced fresh cilantro

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/2 teaspoon black pepper
+- ½ teaspoon black pepper

-To “rice” the cauliflower, place half of the florets in a food processor and pulse into a rice-like consistency, 15 to 20 pulses.
+- To “rice” the cauliflower, place half of the florets in a food processor and pulse into a rice-like consistency, 15 to 20 pulses.
 (Don’t over-crowd the cauliflower in the food processor, and don’t over-pulse or the florets will get mushy.)
 Repeat to rice the remaining florets.

-In a large skillet, melt the ghee or butter over medium heat and swirl to coat the bottom of the pan.
+- In a large skillet, melt the ghee or butter over medium heat and swirl to coat the bottom of the pan.
 When the ghee is hot, add the onion and carrot and cook, stirring, until the onion is translucent, 2 to 3 minutes.
 Stir in the garlic and cook until the garlic is aromatic, about 1 minute.

-Add the riced cauliflower to the skillet and mix thoroughly with the rest of the vegetables.
+- Add the riced cauliflower to the skillet and mix thoroughly with the rest of the vegetables.
 Add the chicken broth, cover the pan with a lid, and steam until you’ve arrived at a rice-like consistency, 10 to 12 minutes.
 (The cauliflower should be tender, but not mushy or wet.)